-The pedal-start FE350 vehicle has a neutral lockout circuit that prevents a driver from starting the vehicle in NEUTRAL.
-If the vehicle is started in FORWARD or REVERSE and then shifted to NEUTRAL, the engine will stop running.
+During normal vehicle operation, the neutral lockout feature prevents the engine from running when the Forward/Reverse handle is in the NEUTRAL position.
+If a vehicle is started in FORWARD or REVERSE and then shifted to NEUTRAL, the engine will stop running.